Doyle Brunson: SEC investigation

-On December 14, 2005, the Securities and Exchange Commission (SEC) filed an action to enforce subpoenas issued to the attorneys of Doyle Brunson regarding his unsolicited offer in July 2005 to buy WPT Enterprises, Inc., the publicly traded owner of the World Poker Tour, at a high premium over its then-market value.
+On December 14, 2005, the Securities and Exchange Commission (SEC) filed an action to enforce subpoenas issued to the attorneys of Doyle Brunson regarding his unsolicited offer in July 2005 to buy WPT Enterprises, Inc., the publicly traded owner of the World Poker Tour, at a premium over its then-market value.
 Shortly after that, the Commission contended, a public relations firm Brunson hired, and a website he endorsed, publicly announced the offer.
 The Commission asserted that the publication of this offer, widely covered in the media, triggered a steep rise in WPT's stock price on record trading volume.
 Brunson and his lawyers immediately stopped responding to the WPT and the media when pressed for details.
 Instead, after delivering the offer, Brunson withdrew from the engagement.
 When the WPT publicly disclosed Brunson and his law firm's unresponsiveness, its stock price sharply declined, costing investors tens of millions of dollars in lost market value.
-The offer eventually expired by its terms.

 The SEC formally investigated whether Brunson's offer and its publication violated federal securities laws, including the anti-fraud provisions of the Securities Exchange Act of 1934.
-The SEC subpoenaed documents and testimony from Brunson's lawyers as part of its investigation.
-However, Brunson, who invoked his Fifth Amendment right against self-incrimination and declined to testify in the investigation, directed his lawyers to withhold certain documents and not to testify on critical aspects of the offer, under the attorney-client privilege and work product doctrine.
-The subpoena enforcement action sought to set aside these privileges on various legal grounds, including the crime-fraud exception, and to compel Brunson's firm to provide the requested documents and testimony.
+Brunson invoked his Fifth Amendment right against self-incrimination and declined to testify in the investigation, directing his lawyers to withhold certain documents and, under the attorney–client privilege and work-product doctrine, not to testify on critical aspects of the offer.
+In December 2005, the SEC subpoenaed documents and testimony from Brunson's lawyers seeking to set aside these privileges on various legal grounds, including the crime-fraud exception, in order to compel Brunson's firm to provide the requested documents and testimony.

-The case was dropped by the SEC in 2007.
+The case was eventually dropped by the SEC in 2007.

 Doyles Room

 Doyles Room was an online poker room established in 2004.
 Originally on the Tribeca Poker Network (now part of the Playtech iPoker network), Doyles Room moved to the Microgaming (Prima) Poker Network in 2007, then to the Cake Poker Network in January 2009, and most recently to the Yatahay Network in January 2011.

 On May 26, 2011, Doyles Room was seized in accordance with an investigation into the violation of online gambling laws.
 Following the events of April 15, Brunson cut ties with Doyles Room.
 In October 2011, Doyles Room was acquired by Americas Cardroom.